markorr321/PIM-Global-MST/CONFIGURATION.md

 You can view the sanitized example flow here:
 [📂 PIM Role Approval Process Flow](./PIMRoleApprovalProcessFlow/)

-This can be imported and has a careful configuration guide included!
+This can be imported and has a careful developer guide included!

 ### Step 1: Create Power Automate Flow